Introduction

 Versioning

-Before turning to the set of possible inverse links, there are three core properties defined by the Linked Art API to deal with API versioning.
+There are three core properties defined by the Linked Art API to deal with API versioning.

 The versioning properties are: